akashpatil7/MusicGenre/README.md

 # MusicGenre

-For installation of all the Python packages necesary:
+For installation of all the Python packages necessary:

 *pip install -r requirements.txt*